Aging & Health A to Z

 What are Sleep Problems?

-Although you may remember sleeping like a baby when you were younger, a good night’s sleep may feel more and more like a thing of the past as the years go by.
+A good night’s sleep may feel more and more like a thing of the past as the years go by.
 You may no longer feel refreshed when you wake up in the morning.
-Daytime sleepiness and an afternoon nap may have become a normal part of your routine.
-Experts mostly agree that older people still need as much sleep as younger people.
+Daytime sleepiness and an afternoon nap may have become a normal part of your routine. .
 The idea that we need less sleep as we age is really just a myth.
-What we do know, though, as that it is more difficult to get into and stay in a deep sleep as we age and our brain rhythms don’t follow the usual patterns as younger people’s brains do when they sleep.
+What we do know, though, is that it is more difficult to get into and stay in a deep sleep as we age and our brain rhythms don’t follow the usual patterns as younger people’s brains do when they sleep.

-Even in older age, seven or eight hours of good quality sleep is still as important as a nutritious diet and regular exercise for keeping us healthy.
+Even in older age, seven or eight hours of good quality sleep is important for keeping us healthy.
 If you are not getting enough sleep and feel tired when you wake up in the morning, you may have a sleep problem.
 Sleep problems can lead to:

-Disrupted sleep is common in older people, and may take many forms.
+Disrupted sleep imay take many forms.
 You may have trouble falling or staying asleep, or you may sleep too much.
 You may be going to sleep earlier and waking earlier.
 You may feel that you need to nap during the day, but napping might mean you sleep a bit less at night.
 You might also experience disturbing movement disorders or abnormal breathing patterns that prevent you from getting the rest you need.
-Also, researchers have found that older adults spend less time in deep sleep compared to younger people.

-See your healthcare professional if a sleep disruption starts to interfere with your daily life.
+See your healthcare provider if a sleep disruption starts to interfere with your daily life.

 The Most Common Types of Sleep Problems

-The types of sleep problems most often afflicting older people fall into the following categories:
+The types of sleep problems that most often affect older people fall into the following categories:

 - Insomnia (difficulty getting enough sleep or poor quality sleep)